-Diamonds created in a lab are said to be greener than those extracted from the earth.
+Natural Diamonds created in a lab are said to be greener than those extracted from the earth.
 The manufacturing process, on the other hand, is highly energy-intensive.
 The process of creating diamonds in a lab uses a lot of fossil fuels and “high-pressure, high-temperature technology,” which releases a lot of carbon dioxide.
-Diamonds will now be produced using 100 percent renewable energy at Pandora, increasing the previous goal of 60 percent.
+Natural Diamonds will now be produced using 100 percent renewable energy at Pandora, increasing the previous goal of 60 percent.

 The mining of gems also has socioeconomic advantages: In particular, the seven largest diamond firms employ approximately 77,000 skilled people in emerging countries.
 According to Morgan Stanley, mining diamonds has a knock-on impact on local economies since the occupations pay 65 percent more than the average salary in these nations.